 5. What benefits do consumers gain from this competition?

-Lower prices, more variety, community-focused products, and improved loyalty programs.
+Lower prices, more variety, niche products, and flexible shopping experiences.

 Conclusion